tustin2121/Brian-Thompson-grave/README.md

 - [UnitedHealthcare C.E.O.
 Laid to Rest as Family Mourns Privately](https://www.nytimes.com/2024/12/10/nyregion/unitedhealthcare-brian-thompson-funeral.html) - By Amy Julia Harris and Ernesto Londoño
 - [Torrent of Hate for Health Insurance Industry Follows C.E.O.’s Killing](https://www.nytimes.com/2024/12/05/nyregion/social-media-insurance-industry-brian-thompson.html?unlocked_article_code=1.fE4.fm3v.Yzd8hJFtI4Xu&smid=nytcore-ios-share&referringSource=articleShare) - By Dionne Searcey and Madison Malone Kircher
   - "But that did not stop social media commenters from leaping to conclusions and from showing a blatant lack of sympathy over the death of a man who was a husband and father of two children."
-- [](https://www.nytimes.com/2024/12/05/nyregion/brian-thompson-uhc-shooting-suspect-search.html?unlocked_article_code=1.fU4.K4hM.LQ0hrkxtouaV&smid=nytcore-ios-share&referringSource=articleShare) - By Ed Shanahan and Andy Newman
+- [Images of Unmasked Suspect Emerge as the Police Track C.E.O.’s Killer](https://www.nytimes.com/2024/12/05/nyregion/brian-thompson-uhc-shooting-suspect-search.html?unlocked_article_code=1.fU4.K4hM.LQ0hrkxtouaV&smid=nytcore-ios-share&referringSource=articleShare) - By Ed Shanahan and Andy Newman
   - "The shooting stunned a city heading into a festive holiday season, shocked an industry that regarded the victim highly, and prompted an ugly outpouring online among those who view health insurers as villains.
 By Thursday, amid the schadenfreude and grief, the shock had receded as investigators pursued their quarry methodically and New Yorkers were left to wonder when the shooter would be caught."

 ### The Washington Post